cioportfolio/piled/readme.md

 # User Guide #

+*Note:* When run with sudo python3 will have a different context e.g. different path for packages etc. Either set the PYTHONPATH appropriately or use ```sudo pip``` to install required packages

 ```python
 import piled # Import the led module
 import numpy # Optional but recommended for processing byte arrays